Galveston Museums: Best Places for Art, Culture and History

 This home once belonged to the Moody family, who established several businesses in Galveston.
 Moody Mansion has since been restored and serves as a museum and historical site.

 For an admission fee, guests take a self-guided audio tour and visit 20 rooms and the grounds.
 Each room features the Moody’s furnishings and personal effects.
 Make sure to visit Mary’s Gallery, which displays treasures Mary Moody Northern brought home from traveling.
 Other treats include stained-glass windows, elaborate molding and antiques.

 Children love learning and playing.
 Let them do both at Galveston Children’s Museum.
 This favorite among the top Galveston museums has exhibits that encourage creativity and education.

 Examples include Our Town’s fishing boat, Building Zone’s materials and Now Starring You’s puppet theater.
 Children can also build, create art and see how physics works.
 Each section offers interactive exhibits, and there’s a dedicated area for kids 2 to 5 years old.
-Galveston Children’s Museum is located on the first floor of Moody Mansion and operates a different admission and schedule.
+Galveston Children’s Museum is located on the first floor of Moody Mansion and has a different admission fee and schedule.

 Ocean Star Offshore Drilling Rig and Museum